Close Menu

 Nintendo World Championship: NES Edition

-Due to its illustrious scarcity the NWC cartridge with which the original tournament was played and given out to the contestants, has been fan-reproduced before.
+Due to its illustrious scarcity the NWC cartridge, with which the original tournament was played and given out to the contestants, has been fan-reproduced before.
 But not at the same time as Nintendo has opted to reboot the product itself.
 It just so happen to be that on the 18th of July 2024, Nintendo is going to release the Nintendo World Championship: NES Edition for the Nintendo Switch.
 Nintendo does deviate a bit from its original concept as in this game you can take on over 150 speed-running NES game challenges (check out our article about NWC: NES Edition here).
 These speed run challenges are based on 13 classic Nintendo NES titles like Super Mario Bros, The Legend of Zelda, and Metroid.

+Nintendo’s upcoming Switch release is an homage to its own Nintendo World Championship from 1990, 2015, and 2017.
+It is going to get a digital and physical release.
 As always, this kind of hype attracts some shady people like scalpers and resellers, but some sinister Kickstarters are also trying to cash in on the NWC hype.

 Kickstarter

-Retrolike.net has put a few Kickstarter projects in the spotlight before (Christmas Crisis and Flap Happy, for example), but for people who are not familiar with Kickstarter, here is the rundown:
+Retrolike.net has put a few Kickstarter projects in the spotlight before (Christmas Crisis and Flap Happy, for example) but for people who are not familiar with Kickstarter, here is the rundown:

 Kickstarter is a crowdfunding platform that helps bring creative projects to life.
 It’s a home for film, music, art, theater, games, comics, design, photography, and more.
 Many homebrew video games for the NES, SNES, Game Boy, Sega Megadrive/Genesis (and many other platforms) wouldn’t have seen the light of day without this platform.